 When you’re done, click the red ‘Update Subscriber’ button to save your changes.

-Repeat for each Custom Field you want to add!
+Repeat the process above for each custom field you want to add!

-As a result, our Forms are also not intended to be used as contact forms.
-If that’s the type of form functionality that you’re looking for, we’d recommend checking out our Integrations page to find a suitable 3rd party form builder that integrates with ConvertKit, instead of using one of our Forms directly.
+As a result, our forms are not intended to be used as contact forms.
+If you need a contact form, we’d recommend checking out our Integrations page to find a suitable 3rd party form builder that integrates with ConvertKit, instead of using one of our forms directly.